The most vexing limitation of @nogc

 Installing the D programming language on Windows can be sometimes difficult.
 This guide is intended to provide a beginner-friendly tutorial for foolproof D installation, using Visual Studio + VisualD.

-The order is important!
+The order of the steps is important!

 Before starting the D language installation, we recommend you to install FIRST the Microsoft Visual Studio Community IDE: